usenabla-com/www.usenabla.com/app/blog/content/2025-07-08-in-the-era-of-extraction-be-a-curator.md

 tags: ["Ecosystems", "Software"]
 ---

-## The internet is great, don't fuck it up
+## The internet is great, don't muck it up

 I love the internet.
 I remember when I was a kid begging my parents to get high speed internet so I could play some obscure game that was an MMO back in the early 2000s.